You’ve Been Appointed as an Executor of an Estate? Do You Know What Your Duties Are?

 Posted: August 21, 2017 Under: Client Info By: Gust Lenglet

-The W-2 scam – called a business email compromise or BEC – is one of the most dangerous phishing email schemes trending nationwide from a tax administration perspective.
+The W-2 e-mail scam – called a business email compromise or BEC – is one of the most dangerous phishing email schemes trending nationwide from a tax administration perspective.
 The IRS saw a sharp increase in the number of incidents and victims during the 2017 filing season.

 Increasing awareness about business email compromises is part of the “Don’t Take the Bait” campaign, a 10-part series aimed at tax professionals.
 The IRS, state tax agencies and the tax industry, working View full post…